 My family moved to Kendallville, Indiana in May 1965, just prior to my tenth birthday.
 I had a traumatic childhood, marked by being sexually molested by an uncle, and a lot of moving around, at times being separated from Mom and Dad.
 I grew up fearful, and doubtful that anything good could ever really come my way.
 It was a recipe for some bad choices in my life.

 I have been, and continue to be, a professional musician, songwriter, and have been a full time broadcaster on radio.
-I have written and produced jingles for radio and TV, since 1989, working with a network of pro musicians, writers, engineers, and singers around the nation.
+I have written and produced jingles for radio and TV, since 1989, working with a network of professional musicians, writers, engineers, and singers around the nation.
 At the end of the day, I am just an old hillbilly from East Kentucky that has had some cool opportunities.

 I’ve now lived over 66 years and counting.
 My wife and I have raised four children.
 Sadly we lost our oldest daughter to cancer in June of 2020.
 Looking back at my life I can’t say that I did everything right.
 Likewise, I can’t say that I did everything wrong.
 I did enough wrong, that I’m grateful to have an opportunity to right some of those wrongs.
 The one BIG right was choosing to believe in Jesus on November 23rd, 1987.
 Since that time my life has been one of learning, growing, falling down, and getting up, marked with change.

 Here, in a little nutshell, is what I believe.
 If we are born again it happened through belief in Messiah, the Christ and not because of works of Torah.
 We, who are born again by the work of the Holy Spirit, also continue to live by the same Spirit who made us alive, and not by works of Torah, as Paul wrote in Galatians Chapter Five.
 My eyes have been opened to see what is clearly written, but only understood by the power of the Spirit.
-I have a podcast called Root of Truth and you can learn more about what I believe by listening to it.
+I have a podcast called Love is Calling, and you can learn more about what I believe by listening to it.